Melanie Clore

-Melanie Clore (born 1960) was the chairman of the auction house Sotheby's Europe between 2011-2016, and the worldwide co-chairman of Sotheby's Impressionist and Modern art department from 2000-2016.
+Melanie Clore (born 1960) was the chairman of the auction house Sotheby's Europe between 2011 and 2016, and the worldwide co-chairman of Sotheby's Impressionist and Modern art department from 2000 to 2016.
 In September 2016, Melanie Clore and Henry Wyndham (also former chairman of Sotheby's Europe) launched an art advisory business, Clore Wyndham Fine Art.
-She is a Trustee of the Royal Academy Trust and a Trustee of The Clore Duffield Foundation.
+She is a Trustee of the Royal Academy Trust and a Trustee of the Clore Duffield Foundation.